CodersSquad/ap-labs/labs/advanced-logger/README.md

 General Instructions
 --------------------
 - Use the `testLogger.c` file for testing your `logger.c` library implementation.
-- Use the `Makefile` for compilation.
+- You can update the `Makefile` for your compilation and linking.
 - Update `README.md` with the proper steps for building and running your code.
 - Don't forget to handle errors properly.
 - Coding best practices implementation will be also considered.